UnrealzMe/BL3-Tweaks-and-Fixes/README.md

 - Bellik Primis has a chance to drop the Core Buster.
 - Quartermaster has a chance to drop the Splinter.
 - Ruiner has a chance to drop the Dakota.
-- Ashen Beast, Minor Kong, P.A.T.
-Mk.
-II, and Sawpenny been added to the Psycho Krieg DLC unique item world drop pool.
-- Increase the odds of Evil Lilith's dropping an item to compensate for the obnoxiously long immunity phase.
 - Heavyweight Harker has additional chances to drop Arms Race gear.
 - The Seer has a chance to drop the Mysterious Amulet.
-- Make Captain Haunt drop at least two dedicated items per kill.
-- Joey Ultraviolet has an additional chance to drop from each of the Underboss drop pools and a chance to drop the Pricker.